 Tire Ply Rating

 Tire ply rating is a measurement of a tire’s strength and capacity.
-In short, it tells you how much a tire can handle in terms of load capacity and inflation.
+In short, it tells you how much a golf cart tire can handle in terms of load capacity and inflation.
 Most golf cart tires have a two-ply rating.
 They’re softer than other tires and absorb the impact of humps and bumps on the golf course.
-Though they can be used for light off roading, they’re designed specifically for turf, pavement and concrete.
+Though golf cart tire can be used for light off roading, they’re designed specifically for turf, pavement and concrete.

 If your cart is street legal, you plan on driving off-road, or need to haul a heavy load, four-ply tires are your best bet.